Poojavpatel/Tech-stack/Node/README.md

 ---
 ### Core Modules of Node js
-1. http module
-1. os module
+1. Http/http2/https module - provides an HTTP client/server implementation
-2. fs module
-3. path module
+1. OS module - provides operating system-related utility methods and properties
+2. FS module - provides an API for interacting with the file system
+3. Path module - provides utilities for working with file and directory paths
+4. Events module - provides us the EventEmitter class, which is key to working with events in Node.js.

 Other Modules
 1. Datagram Module (dgram) - The dgram module provides a way of working with Datagram sockets.